Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

 - This season, he's accounted for 20.1% of his team's three-pointers made, averaging 2.5 per game.

-- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the NBA.
+- On defense, the Nuggets have conceded 112.5 points per contest, which is eighth-best in the NBA.

-- On the glass, the Nuggets are No. 1 in the NBA, giving up 40.8 rebounds per game.
+- On the glass, the Nuggets are ranked No. 1 in the league, conceding 40.8 rebounds per contest.

-- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the NBA.
+- In terms of 3-pointers, the Nuggets have conceded 11.4 makes per game, third in the league.

 Max Strus vs. the Nuggets